ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-configuration/index.md

 The example below demonstrates debouncing the block loading.
 Note the following:

 - The response from the server sets the `rowCount` property so that the vertical scrollbars bounds are set such that the entire dataset can be scrolled through.
-In other words, infinite scrolling is turned off, however rows are still loaded in blocks.
+In other words, Infinite Scrolling is turned off, however rows are still loaded in blocks.

 - `blockLoadDebounceMillis = 1000` - loading of blocks is delayed by `1000ms`.
 This allows for skipping over blocks when scrolling to advanced positions.